-- 10.1 Treasury management is a specialised area requiring high quality and well-trained staff with an up to date knowledge of current issues, legislation and treasury risk management techniques. - 10.2 The County Council's treasury team who provide the treasury service are experienced and attend regular CIPFA and treasury consultant training seminars throughout the year. - Training needs for Authority's staff who attend quarterly meetings with the County Council's Treasury team are assessed on an ongoing basis by local managers.
+- 10.1 Treasury management is a specialised area requiring high quality and well-trained staff with an up to date knowledge of current issues, legislation and treasury risk management techniques. - 10.2 The County Council's Treasury team who provide the treasury service are experienced and attend regular CIPFA and treasury consultant training seminars throughout the year as well as speaking to brokers and fund managers to further understand the market. - Training needs for Authority's staff who attend quarterly meetings with the County Council's Treasury team are assessed on an ongoing basis by local managers.